Back to National Guide

 • Ceiling diffusers, return air grilles, and zone dampers (if multi-zone)

-• Controller installation, system commissioning, and airflow balancing
+• Controller installation (wall-mounted or smart thermostat), system commissioning, and airflow balancing

 • Notice of Completion (NOC) lodged with Building and Energy for the electrical component